Ivan Leko

-Ivan Leko (born 7 February 1978) is a Croatian professional football manager and former player who is currently head coach Belgian Pro League side KAA Gent.
+Ivan Leko (born 7 February 1978) is a Croatian professional football manager and former player who is currently head coach of Belgian Pro League side Club Brugge.

 Club career

 Leko started his career with his hometown club Hajduk Split and played there for several seasons, before moving to Spain to join Málaga.
 In his early senior years, he was loaned to HNK Trogir.

 In January 2005, Leko returned for a brief stint with Hajduk; in the summer he joined Club Brugge.

 On 15 January 2009, he decided to sign a contract for Germinal Beerschot.
 After his spell in Antwerp, he ended his career at Lokeren.

 International career

 Leko made his debut for Croatia in a June 1999 Korea Cup match against Egypt, coming on as a 65th-minute substitute for Mario Cvitanović, and earned a total of 13 caps, scoring no goals.
 He was called up to the squad to participate in the 2006 FIFA World Cup, but played no part in the tournament, as Croatia exited in the group stage.
 His final international was a June 2006 friendly against Spain.